mfernandar95/household_electrical_consumption/README.txt

-At this repository we have one file: data_analysis.ipynb - (Jupyter notebook): this file contains the exploratory data analysis and the modeling as well.
+At this repository we have one code file and a PPT presentation of the main analysis. data_analysis.ipynb - (Jupyter notebook): this file contains the exploratory data analysis and the modeling as well.
+Household electric power consumption.pptx: Main findings and points of analysis.